aqsmith02/paper-betting-tracker/README.md

 This project tracks sports bets and results using Python scripts and CSV files.
 It fetches odds from The-Odds-API, analyzes profitable bets using several strategies, and logs results for further analysis.

 ## Features
-- Fetches sports betting odds from The-Odds-API
+- Fetches sports betting odds from The-Odds-API.
-- Identifies profitable bets using average edge, Z-score, modified Z-score, and Pinnacle edge strategies
+- Identifies profitable bets using the fair average odds, Z-score, modified Z-score, and Pinnacle edge strategies.
+Tracks a random betting strategy also for comparison.
-- Organizes and saves bet and result data in CSV files under the `data/` folder
+- Organizes and saves bet and result data in CSV files under the `data/` folder.
-- Automated workflows for updating bets and results
+- Automated workflows for updating bets and results.

 ## Project Structure
 ```